It is a simple fact that just like family — you cannot choose your co-workers.

-One co-worker that really gets the blood pressure rising, is the individual who loves to discuss, dwell and highlight your mistakes.
+One co-worker that really gets the blood pressure going, is the individual who loves to discuss, dwell and highlight your mistakes.
 “Sorry that presentation wasn’t a total home run…” they quip.
 Or after witnessing a bit of a criticism directed your way, they chime in to agree, “Yes, I was thinking that was a weakness of the plan.”
 Their timing is always perfectly awful.
 My all-time favorite, after a less than stellar showing — “Wow, are you upset with how that went?”
-(Well, what do you think?)
+(Take a guess, what do you think?)

-Most of us aren’t able to react in the moment, because the interaction catches them completely off guard.
+Most of us aren’t able to react in the moment, as the interaction catches us completely off guard.
 (You silently kick yourself later for not responding.)
 But don’t be too hard on yourself.
 This is a common reaction to this subtle type of workplace bullying.
 You have to train yourself to respond effectively, and this takes a good deal of practice.

 Above all, you need a method to deal with the madness.
 Try to take control and master the situation.